aryanrathore1012/fake_news_recognizer/README.md

 # future upgrades for the project:-

-* the feature can be fixed for all machines
+* the feature error can be fixed for all machines
 * the dataset only had news related to US and the west. if possible the model can be trained on indian news articles to predict if they are correct or not

 # credits and contact info:-